KAJA VIDIČ

 In 2025, as part of the Codarts Dance Company’s professional tour through the Netherlands –Talent on the Move Tour, within the Holland Dance Festival – she performed in An Unprecedented Massacre pt.
 1 by Dalton Jansen, Time of the Orchid by Lea Ved, Room with a View by (LA)HORDE, Rosary by Ed Wubbe, Twenty Eight Thousand Waves by Cayetano Soto, and Whereabouts Unknown by Jiří Kylián.

-Her creative oeuvre includes solo dance performances Standalone (2021) and Pianist With Iron Hands (2023), duet Ples 113 (2021), group dance performances Medulla (2024) and Assembled Worlds (2025), short dance film Assembled Worlds (2026), and official music video for Lea Rožič's single What if ?
+Her creative oeuvre includes solo dance performances Rosa (2026), Pianist With Iron Hands (2023) and Standalone (2021), duet Ples 113 (2021), group dance performances Assembled Worlds (2025) and Medulla (2024), short dance film Assembled Worlds (2026), and official music video for Lea Rožič's single What if ?
 (2024).